magepages/mpdocs/docs/seo-ultimate/user-guide.rst

 * In **Enable Redirects** field: choose “Yes” to allow this function to work.
 * In **Better 404 Page** field: choose “Yes” if you want all 404 Pages to be redirected to your Homepage.

-An additional user guide for Redirects can be found here

 1.6 SEO Rules
 -----
 Head forward to ``Mageplaza > SEO: Configuration > SEO Rules`` in order to take the basic control for Rules generally.